buildkite/agent-stack-k8s/docs/README.md

 # Buildkite Agent Stack for Kubernetes Documentation

-Welcome to the Buildkite Agent Stack for Kubernetes Documentation.
+Welcome to the Buildkite Agent Stack for Kubernetes Documentation!

-Choose the topic to start reading:
+Whether you're looking to set up your first Buildkite agent in a Kubernetes cluster or optimize an existing setup, this documentation provides everything you need to succeed.
+Explore the sections below to get started:

 -   [Architecture](architecture.md)
 -   [Installation](installation.md)